 I'll linger on that scale illusion for a moment.
 The two topographies' similitude was to do with the location on respective deltas, incommensurable as their dimensions might be.
-Down below, the aerial views dear to geographers, planners, designers and directors of photography (I don't ignore that compared to the app-generated layerings and batchings of Google Earth-views that overflow our screens, they have a charmingly authentic touch) unfold in landscapes where sand and water play with each other beautiful games: humidity- and mosquito-prone habitats, coloured in clay-red-greys and paddy-or-wheat-yellow-greens.
+Down below, the aerial views dear to geographers, planners, designers and directors of photography unfold in landscapes where sand and water play with each other beautiful games: humidity- and mosquito-prone habitats, coloured in clay-redgreys and paddy-or-wheat-yellow-greens.
 And all around and multiplied in uncountable water bodies, the sky, gloomy for part of the year, constantly threatening to fall on earth and flood it, like in one of William Turner's paintings, or in Jibanananda Das' poems.
 Adding the factor time, now I could pass from the three-dimensionality of the travelled landscape to the four dimensions of social space.
 I would then speak of the biographical and economic ties linking the two seemingly far-removed deltaic regions, which in the last decades have been invigorated through migration and industrial exploitation-attested, for example, by the privileged lane for textile investors at Dhaka's airport, or by Milton wandering these days on some Italian beach with sunglasses and toys for holidaymakers on his shoulders.
 Yet this will have to fill a future book, because until recently I was obsessed with another level of the production of social space and precisely, the 'urban'.
 It all started in Dhaka: I was mesmerised by the way this city was squeezing a whole country's people and its soft landscapes into a hard corset of residential blocks, highways, embankments and flyovers.
 I dived into its streets as good as I could, learning to accept the obsolescence of my European concepts of urbanity and urbanisation.
 Orienting myself in that mess took me a few years: I started by studying everyday life negotiations of space at the city level and later, I engaged in research in one of its self-organised settlements, Karail Basti.
 Exactly there, in the heart of the city, the 'rural' got me.